Media Arts and Studies

 The faculty of the media arts and studies program are skilled professionals who teach students how to become producers of mass media (film, video, broadcast TV, radio, online programming, media writing).
 Faculty connections and internships in the industry help place students into work opportunities.
 In addition, students interested in pursuing graduate degrees will find the undergraduate program in media studies to be rigorous, including opportunities for research and writing that will prepare him or her well for pursuing a master's degree.

-A media lab in Old Main offers MAS students a variety of production facilities for editing and studio production.
+Student Experience: A media lab in Old Main offers MAS students a variety of production facilities for editing and studio production.
 The equipment includes high definition cameras, computers for non-linear editing, sound, light and other associated equipment.
 Students will utilize the equipment throughout their careers at WSU, becoming proficient and comfortable with the technology.
 Audio labs are available in Manoogian Hall as well.

 Since the university is located in the heart of a large metropolitan area, there are great opportunities for students to know and work with communication professionals.
 Internships are possible with Detroit radio stations, television stations, cable and industrial video production companies.